 1.)
 Update BIOS

 For best compatibility and security you should update your computer's BIOS.
-A modern BIOS (really UEFI) is a full operating system that runs below and at the same time as Windows, and it needs patches too.
-People who built computers in the early 2000's will tell you BIOS updates are risky, and they were, but not anymore.
-They deliver fixes, features, and security updates you won't hear about on the news.
+A modern BIOS (really UEFI) is a full operating system that runs below and at the same time as Windows, and needs patches too!
+People who built computers in the early 2000's will tell you BIOS updates are risky - and they were - but not anymore.
+These updates deliver fixes, features, and security updates you won't ever hear on the news.

 Even new computers/motherboards need updates.
 If you're starting from scratch, do the BIOS update after installing Windows 10.